zeus-12/fmhy-ui/notes.md

 - maybe increase the width of menucomponent?
 - standard font size/ padding/margin x,top
 - move the link fetching and cleaning part to a new route in the backend, and use that api.
 (CORS)
+- maybe use a custom hook for fetching and posting data